ruolisile/fat32/README.md

 Removes an empty directory `directory`. </br>

 ## Known Errors and Bugs
-Once enter the file system, double quotation marks must be in pairs or it will fall into segmentation fault. </br> Bug testing and code review by Amanda Lovett and Liting Zhang.</br>
+* Once enter the file system, double quotation marks must be in pairs or it will fall into segmentation fault. </br>

-## Other Credits
-Communication with TA regarding code issues, project status, etc. by Amanda Lovett</br>
+* ls: when listing RED, some "." entries appear among the rest of the entries, when the root cluster is full, displays first 8 bytes of the 3rd cluster as if it was an entry's name, while it's the content of LONGFILE.
+* mkdir: same issue as with creat in the 3rd cluster.
+* mv: forget to implement move directories.
+* read: does not advance the file offset after reading.